Amit-kumar99/secret-santa-game/backend/README.md

+# Tech Stack
+- Nodejs
+- Expressjs

+## Middlewares
+- multer
+- cors

-# This backend has 2 Api's:
+# The backend has 2 Api's:

-## 1. assignSecretSanta Api
+## 1. api/v1/files/findSecretSanta Api

 The `assignSecretSantaForCurrentYear` function is an Express.js controller responsible for assigning Secret Santa pairs for the current year based on employee lists.
 It processes uploaded CSV files containing employee data, determines pairings while avoiding previous year’s assignments, and returns the final Secret Santa list as a downloadable CSV file to the frontend.